lbechberger/MLinPractice/Documentation.md

 ### Design Decisions

-For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifers that worked well within our expectations, namely being the SGDC classifier, linear SVC and logistic regression.
+For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifers that worked well within our expectations, namely being the SGDClassifier, linear SVC and logistic regression classifier.

 To evaluate our 3 classifiers, we mainly used the integrated ```classification report``` (including precision, recall, f1-score) from ```sklearn.metrics```, as well as single metric functions like the ```accuracy_score```, ```balanced_accuracy_score``` and the ```cohen_kappa_score```.

+We first used all the described functions in our pipeline.
+We found that our pipeline has some drawbacks: for example, it can be very complicated, especially for beginners, which output files are used as input in the next file.
+Also, we had to create a new column in our feature extraction dataset for each dimension to deal with the HashVectorizer.
+As a result, the pipeline was very slow and the result of the classifier was unsatisfactory.
+To overcome these challenges, we created a new pipeline by using all the power of a Sklearn pipeline in `all_in_one_multiple_input_features.py`.

 ### Results

-Below are listed all evaluations per classifiers we used.
+The first part of the results is about the results of our old pipeline.
+In the seccond part we use the new pipeline, which gave us the oppertunity to do many experiences to compare different classiferes and features.

 <br />
 <br />